 Counties Energy's costs are allocated on a cost driver basis.
-For instance, Counties Energy's Transpower transmission charges are driven by the Company's regional coincidental peak demand (RCPD).
-Therefore, the transmission cost is allocated to customer groups based on the proportion of the peak demand use attributable to each group.
+For instance, Counties Energy's Transpower transmission charges passed through in a way that transparent, understandable and have regard to customer impacts.
+Where possible, transmission charges have been recovered through fixed line charges, or charges designed to have limited influence on usage decisions.
 The cost allocators that are used in the pricing model are set out in Table 2 below.